 Identifying common ground

-This workshop was conducted as part of my graduate thesis, Closer Kin: Building Stronger Family Environments by Design
+This project was conducted as part of my MFA Thesis, Closer Kin: Building Stronger Family Environments by Design

 at SVA Products of Design